VesnaBozic/flask-mongoDb-app/README.md

-# How to set environment for this app
+# How to set environment and run this app

  [**Link to Flask documentation**](https://flask.palletsprojects.com/en/2.0.x/)